The Rewired Life: Seeking Better, Not Just More

 When viewed this way, delayed gratification becomes an act of agency.
 It signals a commitment to future outcomes and reflects the confidence to trade comfort today for options tomorrow.
 That is not a restriction.
 That is empowerment.

-5. Not Seeking Risk Avoidance: There’s a crucial difference between risk and ruin. [iii-d] Ruin is irreversible—like losing your health, your integrity, or your financial foundation.
-It should absolutely be avoided.
-But risk itself is not the enemy.
-In fact, risks—especially those that are calculated, reversible, and growth-oriented—are essential to learning, progress, and happiness.
+5. Not Seeking Risk Avoidance: There is a crucial difference between risk and ruin.
+Ruin signifies an irreversible loss—like losing one's health, integrity, or financial foundation—and one absolutely must avoid it.
+However, risk itself is not the adversary.
+Risks, particularly those that are calculated, reversible, and growth-oriented, remain essential for learning, progress, and happiness.

-That said, not everyone thrives in high-variability environments.
-Some find genuine satisfaction in structured, lower-risk settings—such as government, education, or mission-driven nonprofits.
-If your current path brings joy and aligns with your values, there’s no reason to abandon it.
-Just be sure it’s a conscious choice, not one driven by fear of the unknown.
+That stated, not every person flourishes in high-volatility financial settings.
+Some find genuine satisfaction in structured, lower-risk financial strategies.
+If one's current path brings joy and aligns with personal values, there is no need to abandon it.
+The key is ensuring the choice is conscious, rather than driven by fear of the unknown.

 The framework identifies five categories NOT to seek.
 But this raises another question: “What about those who do seek some or all of these NOT categories?
 How should we view them?”—As long as their actions are lawful, we should accept others pursuing these categories.
 Adam Smith’s concept of the “invisible hand” describes how people’s diverse moral sentiments converge within a community or marketplace.
 Smith understood that motivations stem from a complex blend of self-interest, including selfishness and altruism.
 The invisible hand is an emergent phenomenon because individual and societal situations continually evolve.